-In addition to the statutory benefits outlined in the Employment Act, we provide beyond-compliance-level benefits to our fulltime employees.
+In addition to the statutory benefits outlined in the Employment Act, we provide beyond-compliancelevel benefits to our fulltime employees.
 Examples of these benefits include paternity leave, extended child care leave and compassionate leave.

+In FY2022, 2 male employees (67%) took parental leave as compared to 1 female employee (33%).
 In FY2021, none of our employees took parental leave.
-In FY2020, one male employee took parental leave representing 100% as compared to female employees.
-The employee had returned to work after his parental leave ended.
+The employees had returned to work after their parental leave ended.